bbc/hive-ci/about.md

 We're making everything available on github on our [BBC](https://github.com/bbc) organisation.

-The full *Hive CI* solution isn't quire ready to share yet, but we are committed to releasing all our internal test tools over 2015.
+The full *Hive CI* solution isn't quite ready to share yet, but we are committed to releasing all our internal test tools over 2015.

 <br />